Abdujabbar/python-project-lvl3/README.md

 Page loader tool
 ----------------------------

-Tool for storing web page to your pc
+CMD tool for saving web page to your pc